Police seek help in locating woman who’s been missing for more than a week

-South Portland police and Maine State Police are searching for a woman who has been missing for more than a week.
+South Portland and state police are searching for a woman who has been missing for over a week.

-Heather Cote, 39, was last seen by friends in South Portland approximately 10 days ago, but made voice contact as recently as Monday, according to police.
+Heather Cote, 39, was last seen by friends approximately 10 days ago, but made voice contact as recently as Monday, according to police.

 The Maine State Police Major Crimes Unit is assisting the South Portland Police Department in the investigation.